ianpf/jsx-logical-operators/README.md

 # jsx-logical-operators

-## This may be performance negative for an application, as it increases the size of the tree that needs to be diffed/rendered by React.
+## This may negatively impact performance for a react app, as it increases the size of the tree that needs to be diffed/rendered by React, and does not truncate the component tree below it in the same way as a ternary would.

 That being said, personally I find this kind of declarative logic to be much easier to read in React code than ternaries, or even in many cases separated functions.